 //SigNoz Cloud account Ingestion key

-string headerKey = "signoz-access-token";
+string headerKey = "signoz-ingestion-key";

-string headerValue = "<SIGNOZ_INGESTION_KEY>";
+string headerValue = "<your-ingestion-key>";

 string formattedHeader = $"{headerKey}={headerValue}";